knysti/xamarin-course/README.markdown

 * ...

 ### Project
-* Base line is our own demo app
+* Build your own thing - with our help and feedback